-Free counselling for children and youth who have been abused and/or witnessed family violence.
+Free counselling for children and youth who have been impacted by family violence and/or traumatic events.

-Free counselling for men who are abusive.
-Therapy is based on holistic programs, combined with mainstream counselling techniques, to help participants accept responsibility for their total being.
+Free counselling for women and men who are abusive.
+Therapy is based on holistic programs, combined with mainstream counselling techniques help participants accept responsibility for their total being.